Written by Waimirirangi Cooper

 Tama tu tama ora, Tama noho tama mate

 “Tama tu tama ora, Tama noho tama mate” – a Maori proverb which literal translation in English means something along the lines of an active person will live, whilst a lazy person will die.
-This is generally understood within the context of health, however I prefer to flip it on its head and apply this to my experience interning at a law and tax firm with CRCC Asia in Ho Chi Minh City.
+This is generally understood within the context of health, however I prefer to flip it on its head and apply this to my experience interning in Vietnam at a law and tax firm with CRCC Asia in Ho Chi Minh City.

 Interning in one of Asia’s most renowned law firms is many things: Overwhelming and exciting at first, fast paced yet relaxed, and an overall great opportunity to get that practical experience that law students crave.
 With this in mind, reality is not as we often imagine it to be.
 I have learnt the importance of being proactive, taking initiative and applying skills to real life practice.